 Demyx from Kingdom Hearts II is a great example.
 The first time you run into him, on Hades' lair, he is running away from him.
 Then, during the battle at Hollow Bastion, you have to fight him.
 Pushover, right?
 No.

 To an extent, Axel, for those who hadn't played Chain of Memories.
 At first, he's just a Punch Clock Villain who wants to grab Roxas and go home.
 Then you fight him as Roxas.
 Somehow, you never really forget that moment whenever you deal with Axel afterwards.

 Dr. Eggman in Sonic Adventure 2 starts off the plot by personally destroying a big chunk of a top secret military installation and hacking the computer security system surrounding the Sealed Evil in a Can.
-And the first thing he did after getting the ARK and the Chaos Emeralds was blow up half the moon (apparently it didn't stick) and give the entire world a 24 hour "surrender-or-die" demand.
+And the first thing he did after getting the ARK and the Chaos Emeralds was blow up half the moon and give the entire world a 24 hour "surrender-or-die" demand.
 Eggman is over confident, but his track record kind of warrants it.

 The ending of Sonic Chronicles.
 Eggman doesn't go with the rest of the gang to stop Ix, claiming he needs to operate some groundside machine to let the others through.
 Thanks to the differential time flow inside Ix's prison, by the time Sonic et al get out, Eggman's rebuilt Eggmanland and may well have taken over the world.